-- Summarizes regional vulnerabilities and climate hazards based on future hydrologic regime, temperatures, and sea level rise projections - Looks at impacts of drought beyond water supply such as streamflow reduction and fire - Looks for system-wide mitigation and adaptation - Eligible for several funding sources iv.
+- Summarizes regional vulnerabilities and climate hazards based on future hydrologic regime, temperatures, and sea level rise projections - Looks at impacts of drought beyond water supply such as streamflow reduction and fire - Looks for system-wide mitigation and adaptation iv.
 SB 552 Requirements e.
 Phased Approach to SB 552 Compliance The efforts undertaken by County staff and the Working Group have generated as many questions as answers.
-While the DROP and Recommendations Table found in Appendix A provide staff with actionable next steps, ongoing and increasingly intensive effort will be needed to support residents on domestic wells and the operators of State Small and Community Water Systems through periods of sustained drought and other natural hazards from climate change.
-Now that priority areas for both water supply and water quality have been identified, and mechanisms for outreach and
+While the DROP and Recommendations Table found in Appendix A provide staff with actionable next steps, ongoing and increasingly intensive effort will be needed to support residents on domestic wells and the operators of small water systems during periods of sustained drought and other

-SB 552 fills the gaps left existing planning efforts to provide a safety net for following remaining vulnerable members of the population (Figure 1).
+SB 552 fills the gaps left by existing planning efforts to provide a safety net for remaining vulnerable members of the population served by domestic wells and small water systems (Figure 1).